-3. If you can adapt how you play to suit the character of the music, you will help the song to express a particular feeling or tell a story.
+3. If you can adapt how you play to suit the character of the music, you will help the song to express the right feeling or tell the right story.

 Here’s a reminder of the basic groove, with the ride pattern played on either Ride Cymbal or Hi Hat:

 You will probabbly have memorised the groove by now.
 Please don’t keep reading it as you go throught these exercises, focus on backing music and your playing.

 Some people find that it’s easier to listen closely if they close their eyes.

 Here are some activities to help you extend your skills.

 1. Most students find it best to start at 90 bpm (beats per minute).
 This is a leisurely walking pace (classical musicians would call it Andante).
 Find the songs in the list at about 90 bpm, and play the simple groove along to one of them.
 Ignore any extra notes and fills that the original drummer played; your job is to listen to the band and keep playing your groove in time.